 - This position is an employee of Black Visions, a fiscal sponsee of TakeAction Minnesota

 - Full health and dental benefits and retirement package, as well as extensive paid time off policy and investments in personal and professional development

-Please submit a resume, cover letter, and one work sample demonstrating your fundraising planning experience to email@example.com.
+Please submit a resume and cover letter to firstname.lastname@example.org.
 Please label email: DFO– YOUR NAME.
 All files should be shared as docx or PDF.